 BOARD OF DIRECTORS

-Jill Morgan AM, Director (VIC)
+Jill Morgan AM, Co-Chair (VIC)

-Hannah Saunders, Treasurer (NSW)
+Hannah Saunders, Treasurer & Public Officer (NSW)

 Yien Hong, Director (VIC)

-Jill Morgan AM, Director (VIC)
+Jill Morgan AM, Co-Chair (VIC)

 Jill is an experienced arts leader and has worked extensively in multicultural and indigenous arts in Australia.
 Jill is the former CEO of Multicultural Arts Victoria (Vic) and Kulcha (WA).
 She has contributed significantly to diversity and arts programming, policy development, and strategies locally and nationally.
 She is currently sitting on the Board of Directors of the Federation of Ethnic Communities Council of Australia and Ethnic Communities Council of Victoria.
 She is passionate advocate for diversity.